Descrizione

 Profumo

-Molto mediterraneo, con note di fieno secco e paglia e classici aromi di ardesia bagnata.
+Molto mediterranea, con tante note di fieno secco e paglia e i classici aromi di ardesia bagnata.

 Bocca

 Rotondo, con tannini super fini e calcarei.
-Un vino serio, armonioso, rilassato e senza eccessi.
+Un vino serio, armonioso, tranquillo e senza esagerazioni.

 Temperatura di servizio